VivaAB/ada-template-website-sickada/4-become_smarter.md

 subtitle: ".... or how has the volume of educational content changed over time"
 ---

 In the last 15 years, YouTube has emerged as a powerhouse for educational content, revolutionizing how knowledge is shared and consumed globally.
 From tutorials to in-depth lectures, the platform has become a go-to resource for learning.
+Let’s be honest—you’ve probably found yourself spiraling into hours of videos about what would happen if all the nukes in the world exploded at once or binge-watching an entire playlist of "How To" tutorials.
 But how did the volume of educational content on Youtube evolved over time ?
 We will explore the trends in the number of educational videos uploaded each year alongside the growth in the number of educational channels created annually.

 ## **Educational videos over the years**
 To begin with, let's look at the volume of videos and channels categorized as Educational in the dataset.